cdklabs/construct-hub/API.md

 > purposes, and we welcome any feedback (good or bad) from your experience in
 > doing so.

+> 💰 Cost of running Construct Hub
+>
+> Please be aware that Construct Hub will launch compute and do (somewhat expensive)
+> processing for every version of every construct library.
+Your costs for running Construct Hub will directly
+> correlate to how many packages it must process.
+It will also start backfilling all
+> packages on first startup.
+If you run Construct Hub without package filters and connected
+> to public NPM, you will end up paying to process every single CDK package on NPM.
+This may end up
+> costing more than you were willing to spend on it.
+>
+> Please take care to configure package filters or consume only private repositories.

 ### Quick Start

 Once you have installed the `construct-hub` library in your project, the